-The procedure used to set up a framework will be one of the standard procedures - open, restricted, competitive dialogue or negotiated (with or without a call for competition).
-At the end of the process, rather than having a contract there will be a structure in place with either a single supplier or a number of suppliers.
+The procedure used to set up a framework will be one of the standard procedures e.g. open, restricted, etc. At the end of the process, rather than having a contract there will be a structure in place with either a single supplier or a number of suppliers.

 Single provider